zzzprojects/docs/entityframework.net/pages/TBD/troubleshooting/only-primitive-types-supported.md

 ## Solution

-The easiest solution to handle this exception is to query data in entity framework queries using constant values, much like SQL queries by comparing the IDs of the object and not the object itself in Where method.
+The easiest solution to handle this exception is to query data in Entity Framework queries using constant values, much like SQL queries by comparing the IDs of the object and not the object itself in Where method.

 ```csharp
 using (var context = new CustomerContext())